Online Grief Support Options

 You may reach the end of your healing journey once you feel a sense of acceptance regarding these difficulties.

-Some of the ways that people attempt to handle grief can lead to additional problems.
-For instance, using various substances to numb your feelings may make it harder to heal in many cases.
-It can be common to employ unhealthy behaviors to temporarily distract yourself or relieve pain, but it is often more helpful to reach out for help and learn evidence-based strategies for handling grief.
+Some ways that people attempt to handle grief can lead to additional problems.
+For instance, misusing alcohol or drugs to numb your feelings (sometimes incorrectly referred to as “drug abuse” or “substance abuse”) may make it harder to heal in many cases.
+It can be common to employ unhealthy behaviors like substance use to temporarily distract yourself or relieve pain, but these can often come with a higher level of risk.
+Instead, reaching out for help through online support groups and learning evidence-based strategies for handling grief may be more helpful.

 Aside from various online grief support groups, online therapy can be another source of support that you can reach from home.
 Research shows that online therapy is effective for a variety of mental health challenges, including grief and bereavement.
 In one meta-analysis published in JMIR Mental Health, researchers found that online grief counseling was effective for grief, depression, and post-traumatic stress.

 Online therapists can often provide grief counseling techniques to help you cope with any feelings of anguish and yearning.
-With BetterHelp you can generally be matched with a licensed therapist in 24-48 hours.
-A brief questionnaire is usually all it takes to be matched with a therapist who is ready to provide the help you deserve while you’re grieving.
+With BetterHelp, you can generally be matched with a licensed therapist within 24-48 hours.
+A brief questionnaire is usually all it takes to be matched with a therapist who is ready to provide the help you deserve while you're grieving.

 Takeaway

 When we experience a significant loss, particularly the loss of a loved one, we often feel emotions of yearning and anguish that are commonly referred to as grief.
-Getting support from others can be an effective way to move through the stages of grief into acceptance, and there are many online grief support options to help with this process.
+Getting support from others can have numerous benefits, often serving as an effective way to move through the stages of grief into acceptance.
+There are many online grief support options to help with this process, such as Facebook groups or grief groups on other social media platforms.
 Meanwhile, working with a licensed mental health professional through an online therapy platform may also help you process your feelings of loss and grief.
+Mental health professionals may also be able to help you with any mental health disorders or conditions you are experiencing at this time.

 Whatever loss you’ve experienced, you don’t have to face it alone.
 Take the first step toward healing from the loss of a loved one and reach out to BetterHelp today.